OpenLispDotNet/OpenLispNET/README.md

 high performance scripting in a .NET world.

 ## OpenLisp Machine
-"Create a modern portable LISP Machine using commodity hardware and OpenList.NET."
+`"Create a modern portable LISP Machine using commodity hardware and OpenList.NET."`

 The goal of OpenLisp.NET is to form the basis of an OpenLisp.NET EMACS-like environment as the primary shell of an operating system created on CosmosOS (https://github.com/CosmosOS/Cosmos).
 The target hardware for this project includes, as primary build targets, an NetDuino and RaspberryPI, and other tiny devices.
 Amongst these devices, we will support virtual machines with the goal of creating a portable OpenLisp.NET operating system.

+## Portable Lisp as a Library
+`"Drop in a high performance Lisp as a NuGet Package"`

+This is fairly straight forward.
+We want Lisp-with-REPL-as-package that is trivial to extend, and fun to hack on.
+Imagine being able to have homiconic datastructures and abstractions in domains where `AI` is starting to come of age:
+  * Game Engines
+  * Web Services
+  * Expert Systems
+  * Machine Learning

+All of these domains, and more, benefit from the wild-eyed promises of Lisp for Artificial Intelligence.

 Summary
 =======